 The dynamic characteristics of the above proposed rocking/energy dissipation system are investigated to develop a design procedure that can size the passive energy dissipation elements while capacity protecting the existing pier.
-Nonlinear time history analyses are used to assess the seismic behavior.
+Simple, existing methods of analysis are evaluated for predicting response of this type of system and nonlinear time history analyses are used to assess the seismic behavior.